scholokov/long-travel-2/Meeting notes/Meeting notes 31.05.23.md

 ## Discussion topics:

-:black_square_button: To do Retro of the Travel project - 10 min!
+:black_square_button: To do Retro of the Travel project - 20 min!
+Link is here https://metroretro.io/board/LBZLQY6YBTKV

 :black_square_button: Discuss questions from the team - 10 min!